 Prepared by BIHS Parents and Staff

-The Bishop Indian Head Start 2020-2021 Annual Report was received, reviewed, discussed, and approved by the Bishop Paiute Tribal Council and The Policy Council on:
+The Bishop Indian Head Start 2020-2021 Annual Report was received, reviewed, discussed, and approved by the Bishop Paiute Tribal Council on April 26th and the Policy Council on April 15th, 2022.
+Minutes on file.

 TABLE OF CONTENTS